 The campus celebrates holidays with parties like Deck the Mall at Christmas and Neewollah, UST’s annual Halloween bash.
 Other activities such as the Welcome Back BBQ, Mardi Gras, Festa Italiana with Italian food and music, the UST Idol talent show, the Spring Formal and the Day of Love are all festivities for the entire community to enjoy.

 The annual Christmas party includes the official Christmas tree lighting, snow, Santa and Mrs. Claus, and a camel.
 Deck the Mall is hosted in front of the Chapel of St. Basil and includes light refreshments and hot chocolate.

 |Wonderful Wednesday Update|

 Every Wednesday is Resident Appreciation day in the Residence Halls at the University.
 We want to say thank you to our residents for making the UST Campus Community active and exciting!
 Come by at 9pm to take a break from all your studying and enjoy a free activity with light refreshments.

-Donning beads and masks, alumni and students celebrate the 63-year-old tradition of the Mardi Gras Gala.
-The student body and faculty nominate two students of faith and character (preferably scholarship recipients) to be the king and queen of Mardi Gras at this Fat Tuesday homecoming event that combines food, music and a live auction fundraising opportunity for UST scholarships.
+Donning beads and masks, the UST community celebrates the 70 year-old tradition of the Mardi Gras Scholarship Gala.
+The student body and faculty nominate senior year students who are scholarship recipients to serve as the King and Queen of Mardi Gras at this annual fundraising event that combines food, music and a live auction in support of UST scholarships.